 Our Interest: Forgotten Rights of Way Around Horsham

-There are frogotten footpaths and bridleways crossing Sedgwick Park, Denne Park, Chesworth, West Grinstead, Knepp and beyond that have been closed by the money and power of local landowners.
+There are forgotten footpaths and bridleways crossing Sedgwick Park, Denne Park, Chesworth, West Grinstead, Knepp and beyond that over time have got forgotten and been closed for various other reasons .
 For centuries these have been roads, in recent times they are been popular routes that link directly with other public bridleways.
-Please help us reopen them.
+Do you have any information that could help reopen them.